ansible-collections/ibm_zos_ims/docs/source/modules/ims_catalog_populate.rst

     Defines the buffer pool parameters data set.
 This option is required if you are running the utility as a DLI.

+  dfsdf_member (False, str, None)
+    The DFSDFxxx member in the IMS.PROCLIB data set where the CATALOG section is defined.
+For example, dfsdf\_member is "CAT" specifies the DFSDFCAT member of the PROCLIB data set.

   primary_log_dataset (False, dict, None)
     Defines the primary IMS log data set.
 This is required if dbrc is set to true or if mode 'UPDATE' is selected.